dispersionlab/edis-performer-study/README.md

 #### 1.1.1 Setting Up Max and the mubu package for max
 1. In Max, navigate to "File->Show Package Manager"
 	* in the Package Manager, search for "Mubu" and install the package
-2. In Max, go to "Options->File Preferences"
-	* Click the "+" in the lower left
-	* Add the path ***main directory????***

-- DEVELOPMENT NOTE: what other externals are needed if any?
-Git clone instructions, etc?
 ### 1.2 instrument definer
 - the instrument definer is located in database folder of the dispersion lab git repo and is called `db.instrumentDefiner.maxpat`